veichtj/dex/CONTRIBUTING.md

 git checkout kyma-master
 git pull origin kyma-master

-# create your branch with changes
+# Create a branch for your changes

 git checkout -b <your_branch_name>

 # ... commit changes ...

-# push your branch
+# Push your branch

 git push origin <your_branch_name>

-# create a PR from the browser
+# Create a PR through the GitHub UI
 ```

-## To update kyma-master branch:
+## Update the kyma-master branch

 Update of `kyma-master` branch is mostly based on creating a PR to the fork.
 The change is that you should update the `master` branch before: